-32. Intellectual Property Rights
+33. Intellectual Property Rights

-- This clause 32 does not affect the ownership of the Intellectual Property Rights in any Existing Material or Third Party Material. - 32.2 The Provider must obtain all necessary copyright and other Intellectual Property Rights permissions before making any Third Party Material available for the purpose of this Deed or the Services. - 32.3 All: - (a) Intellectual Property Rights in; and - (b) rights of ownership of any physical documents comprising, any Deed Material vest in the Department on creation.
+This clause 33 does not affect the ownership of the Intellectual Property Rights in any Commonwealth Material incorporated into Deed Material, Existing Material or Third Party Material.

-32.4 To the extent that the Department needs to use any of the Existing Material or Third Party Material provided by the Provider, in connection with the Services, or for any other Department or Commonwealth purpose, the Provider grants to, or must obtain for, the Department a perpetual, irrevocable, world-wide, royalty-free, non-exclusive licence (including the right to sublicense) to use, reproduce, adapt, modify, communicate, broadcast, distribute, exploit and publish that Material.
+- 33.2 The Provider must obtain all necessary copyright and other Intellectual Property Rights permissions before making any Third Party Material available for the purpose of this Deed or the Services. - 33.3 Subject to clause 33.4, all: - (a) Intellectual Property Rights in; and - (b) rights of ownership of any physical documents comprising, - any Deed Material vest in the Provider on creation. - The Provider grants to the Department (or must arrange for the grant to the Department of) a perpetual, irrevocable, world-wide, royalty-free, non-exclusive licence (including a right of sub-licence) to use, reproduce, adapt, modify, communicate, broadcast, distribute, exploit and publish: - (a) the Deed Material for any Commonwealth purpose; and - (b) to the extent that the Department needs to use any Existing Material or Third Party Material provided by the Provider: - (i) in connection with the Services; or - (ii) for any other Department or Commonwealth purpose, that Material.

-- 32.5 To the extent that the Provider needs to use any of the Commonwealth Material or Deed Material for the purpose of performing its obligations under this Deed, the Department grants to the Provider, subject to any direction by the Department, a royalty-free, non-exclusive, non-transferable licence to use, reproduce, adapt, modify and communicate such Material solely for the purpose of performing its obligations under this Deed. - On the expiration or earlier termination of this Deed or on such earlier date as may be specified by the Department, the Provider must deliver to the Department a copy of any: - (a) Deed Material; and - (b) Commonwealth Material, in the possession or control of the Provider, any of its Personnel or any Subcontractor, or deal with the Material as otherwise directed by the Department.
+- To the extent that the Provider needs to use any of the Commonwealth Material for the purpose of performing its obligations under this Deed, the Department grants to the Provider, subject to any direction by the Department, a royalty-free, non-exclusive, non-transferable licence to use, reproduce, adapt, modify and communicate the Commonwealth Material solely for the purpose of performing its obligations under this Deed. - On the expiration or earlier termination of this Deed or on such earlier date as may be specified by the Department, the Provider must deliver to the Department a copy of any: - (a) Deed Material; and - (b) Commonwealth Material, in the possession or control of the Provider, any of its Personnel or any Subcontractor, or deal with the Material as otherwise directed by the Department.

-32.7 The Provider warrants that:
+- 33.7 The Provider warrants that: - (a) any Warranted Material and the Department's use of any Warranted Material will not infringe the Intellectual Property Rights of any entity; and - (b) it has the necessary rights to vest the Intellectual Property Rights and grant the licences as provided for in this clause 33. - 33.8 If an entity claims, or the Department reasonably believes that an entity is likely to claim, that any Warranted Material or the Department's use of any Warranted Material infringes that entity's Intellectual Property Rights, the Provider must promptly, at the Provider's expense:

-- (a) any Warranted Material and the Department's use of any Warranted Material will not infringe the Intellectual Property Rights of any entity; and - (b) it has the necessary rights to vest the Intellectual Property Rights and grant the licences as provided for in this clause 32. - 32.8 If an entity claims, or the Department reasonably believes that an entity is likely to claim, that any Warranted Material or the Department's use of any Warranted Material infringes that entity's Intellectual Property Rights, the Provider must promptly, at the Provider's expense: - (a) use its best efforts to secure the rights for the Department to continue to use the affected Warranted Material free of any claim or liability for infringement; or - (b) replace or modify the affected Warranted Material so that the Warranted Material or the use of it does not infringe the Intellectual Property Rights of any other entity without any degradation of the performance or quality of the affected Warranted Materials.
+- (a) use its best efforts to secure the rights for the Department to continue to use the affected Warranted Material free of any claim or liability for infringement; or - (b) replace or modify the affected Warranted Material so that the Warranted Material or the use of it does not infringe the Intellectual Property Rights of any other entity without any degradation of the performance or quality of the affected Warranted Materials.

-33. Moral Rights
+34. Moral Rights